Oxygen left behind: Atmospheric Enrichment due to Fractionation in Sub-Neptunes using BOREAS: Introduction

-\mvnote{We extend our hydrodynamic formulation with a fractionation scheme grounded in the classical diffusion–drag framework of \citet{hunten_mass_1987} and \citet{zahnle_mass_1986}, later refined by \citet{zahnle_mass_1990} and \citet{zahnle_photochemistry_1986}.
+We extend our hydrodynamic formulation with a fractionation scheme grounded in the classical diffusion–drag framework of \citet{hunten_mass_1987} and \citet{zahnle_mass_1986}, later refined by \citet{zahnle_mass_1990} and \citet{zahnle_photochemistry_1986}.
 In our implementation, the coupled escape of light and heavy species is solved self-consistently with the total mass-loss rate, rather than assuming a purely diffusion-limited flux, where hydrogen escape is throttled by its ability to diffuse through heavier molecules.
-Instead, the species fluxes respond to the strength of the hydrodynamic wind, allowing us to capture both the regime in which heavy atoms are efficiently dragged along by the bulk outflow and the regime in which their escape becomes diffusion-limited.
-This approach follows the spirit of the multi-component hydrodynamic models of \citet{odert_escape_2018}, but remains semi-analytic and computationally efficient.}
+Instead, the species fluxes respond to the strength of the hydrodynamic wind, allowing us to capture both the regime in which heavy atoms are efficiently dragged along by the bulk outflow and the regime in which their escape becomes diffusion limited.
+This approach follows the spirit of the multicomponent hydrodynamic models of \citet{odert_escape_2018}, but remains semi-analytic and computationally efficient.

 We explore simulations for a population of planets representative of the observed super-Earth and sub-Neptune population.
-Lastly, we benchmark our coupled model against existing mass loss rate estimates for well-characterized exoplanet systems (see Section~\ref{sec:comparison}).
-The detailed description of the photoevaporation framework is provided in Section~\ref{sec:escape_model}, and the fractionation methodology is outlined in Section~\ref{sec:fractionation_model}, with the results of applying it to super-Earth and sub-Neptune environments in Section \ref{sec:results}.
+Lastly, we benchmark our coupled model against existing mass-loss rate estimates for well-characterized exoplanet systems (see Appendix~\ref{sec:comparison}).
+The detailed description of the photoevaporation framework is provided in Section~\ref{sec:escape_model}, and the fractionation methodology is outlined in Section~\ref{sec:fractionation_model}, with the results of applying it to super-Earth and sub-Neptune environments in Section~\ref{sec:results}.